4 reasons why geek elitism needs to die [2019 UPDATE]

 Think: If people completely stopped reading comic books about Superman and buying Superman stuff, do you think DC would continue to make movies, publish books, or sell toys of the Man of Steel?
 If interest in Batman had died in the 1970s, would we have gotten the Tim Burton and Christopher Nolan Bat-movies?

 Like I said earlier, there’s no minimum tenure or “first come, first served” requirement when it comes to fandom.
-Johnny Casual can go walk into a comic book store and buy all the Civil War and Captain America trades because he’s excited about the upcoming movie, and you have no right at all to stop him.
+Chris Casual can go walk into a comic book store and buy all the Civil War and Captain America trades because they love the movie version of Cap, and you have no right at all to stop them.

 See, unless your sole ambition is to become the world’s foremost expert on the life of a totally fictional character, you should definitely find better ways to spend your time than obsessing over possible “competition” and cockblocking newbies.
 Stop thinking that the character or franchise revolves around you, or that you’re the only person who has the right to enjoy these things.